-In the Matter of Mesa Water District; FPPC No. 16/19813.
-(The Commission approved a stipulated decision on May 21, 2020.)
-Mesa Water District placed Measure TT on the November 8, 2016 General Election ballot.
-The District sent five prohibited mass mailings that unambiguously urged voters to vote in favor of Measure TT.
-The District also paid for four newspaper advertisements in two local newspapers to promote Measure TT.
-These campaign activities qualified the District as an independent expenditure committee, but the District failed to include proper advertisement disclosure statements in its newspaper advertisements.
-The District also failed to timely file eight 24-hour independent expenditure reports and a semi-annual campaign statement to disclose to the public its campaign activities totaling approximately \$42,151.40.
-The Commission approved a penalty of \$5,000 for sending prohibited campaign related mass mailings at public expense; \$3,500 for failing to include advertisement disclosure statements; \$4,000 for failing to timely file 24-hour independent expenditure reports; and \$2,000 for failing to timely file a semi-annual campaign statement.
+In the Matter of San Francisco Bay Area Rapid Transit District (BART); FPPC No. 16/19959.
+(The Commission approved a stipulated decision on December 20, 2018.)
+BART made late independent expenditures for two YouTube video advertisements in support of Measure RR during the 90-day period preceding the November 8, 2016 General Election.
+BART failed to include a proper advertisement disclosure statement in the two video advertisements.
+Additionally, BART failed to timely file a semiannual campaign statement and late independent expenditure reports to disclose those late independent expenditures to the public.
+The Commission approved a penalty of \$3,500 for failing to include an advertisement disclosure statement; \$2,500 for failing to timely file a 24-hour independent expenditure report; and \$1,500 for failing to file a semi-annual campaign statement.

-For Count 1, similar to BART and Mesa Water, the City failed to include a proper advertisement disclosure statement in its advertisement supporting a local ballot measure but did not attempt to conceal who had paid for the advertisement.
-Unlike in BART and Mesa Water, the City engaged residents in less campaign activities, which cost the City approximately \$1,780.
-Like BART and Mesa Water, the City fully cooperated with the Enforcement Division's investigation and contends that it did not intend to produce advertisements that constituted campaign activity.
+For Count 1, similar to BART, the City failed to include a proper advertisement disclosure in its advertisement.
+The Commission may impose a fine of up to three times the cost of an advertisement when it finds an advertisement disclosure violation.
+However, similar to BART, such a penalty is not justified in this circumstance.
+The City spent around a fifth of the amount spent in BART.
+The City fully cooperated with the Enforcement Division's investigation and contends that it did not intend to produce advertisements that constituted campaign activity.

-For Counts 3 and 4, the City failed to timely file a 24-hour independent expenditure report and a semi-annual campaign statement disclosing campaign activity using public funds to support a local ballot measure, just as in BART and Mesa Water.
+For Counts 2 and 3, the City failed to timely file a 24-hour independent expenditure report and a semi-annual campaign statement just as in BART.